skychatorg/skychat/README.md

 ### Customize the fake message history

-`config/fakemessages.txt` contains the fake messages shown to users whose right level is less than `minRightForMessageHistory` defined in `preferences.json`.
-If `minRightForMessageHistory` is set to -1, you do not need to modify the fake messages since not one will see them.
+`config/fakemessages.txt` contains the fake messages shown to users whose right level is less than `minRightForShortTermMessageHistory` defined in `preferences.json`.
+If `minRightForShortTermMessageHistory` is set to -1, you do not need to modify the fake messages since not one will see them.

+`minRightForMessageHistory` defines who can quote old messages and navigate room old history.

 ### Customize guest names